-Illegally enslaved and then marooned on remote Tromlein Island for fifteen years, with only archaeology to tell their story
+Illegally enslaved and then marooned on remote Tromelin Island for fifteen years, with only archaeology to tell their story

 By SAMIR S. PATEL